- Home

 Sexual orientation

-This refers to the attraction you feel towards another person.
-For example, you may identify as heterosexual (straight), homosexual (gay or lesbian) or bisexual (attracted to men and women).
+This describes the attraction you feel towards another person.
+Some examples include heterosexual (straight), homosexual (gay or lesbian) and bisexual (attracted to men and women).
+Some people’s sexual orientation is fluid, and may change.

-This is more than just intercourse with penetration.
-Sex includes touching, kissing, masturbation and oral sex.
-It can be one way to experience intimacy, but intimacy isn’t just about sex.
+Sex is more than intercourse or penetration.
+It also includes touching, kissing, masturbation and oral sex.

 Intimacy